CNMD-POSTECH/CIGNN/README.md

 ### <span style="font-size:larger;">Train Energy & Force</span>

-To train a CIGNN model, use the following command:
+To train a CIGNN (EFPM) model, use the following command:

 ```bash
 cignn-train